tu-studio/audio-matrix/docs/docs/configuration.md

       - sum
 ```

-for more complex modules additional options are needed.
-If the module should be OSC-controllable, the option `osc_path` is required. it expects as a string the osc path this module should listen to. complex modules might use this path as a base path to listen on different subpaths, see their individual configs for that.
+Primary options can be directly set as the value of a module type.
+This only

-Some options called "primary options" can be directly set as the value of a module type, for example
+works if this is the only option that is manually set:

 ```yaml
 tracks: